pkanev207/MyAwesomeApp/README.md

-# MyAwesomeApp
+# SoftUni-BlogPost

+This project is for Project Defense - Regular Exam at SoftUni for Angular course - November 2022.
+It uses Angular Material, AngularFire and Firebase for backend service, storage, authentication, and deployment services.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

+## Application structure

+The application has public part - accessible without authentication and private part - available for registered users.
+There is and mobile view at 600px.

+### Public part

+Includes Welcome, Register, Login and About pages.
+Also provides register and login functionalities with Firebase.

+### Private part

+Includes Profile, Posts, Details and Edit pages.
+Also provides CRUD operations with Firebase for posts, making comments, like and logout functionalities.

 ## Development server